luishleitao/Computational-Science-SU2025/README.md

 - Clear separation between functional and non-functional sequences in PCA space.
 - Clustering partially aligns with functionality.
 - Classifiers achieve reasonable accuracy.
-- Generated sequences exhibit functional-like properties under the trained model.
+- Projection of the generated sequences onto the principal components closely mirros the distribution of the natural training data.

 ## 👥 Authors